L4Re/l4re.org/src/overview/architecture.rst

 :doc:`/detailed_introduction/architecture_concepts/index`.

 Architecturally, L4Re is a `microkernel
-<https://en.wikipedia.org/wiki/Microkernel>`_ based operating system.
+<https://en.wikipedia.org/wiki/Microkernel>`_-based operating system.
 That is,
 the amount of code that is running in the most privileged level in the system is kept reasonably small.
 This design is key to building a secure and reliable system from ground up.